KeigoAlexTanaka/node-express-routes-lesson/README.md

 #### 2. Server Setup

 1. Write some boilerplate code for a simple server.
-Remember to require express, call the `express` function to create a server, and tell the server to  start listening.
+Remember to require express, call the `express` function to create a server, and tell the server to  start listening. **Note:** `process.env.PORT || 3000` means "in production use the production port, otherwise use 3000 (for development)".

 	`server.js`